Installation

 machines to be installed:

-- Python 2.x
+- Python 3.6 or newer

 - lsb_release command (package lsb-release)